-- 4.8.1 Industries that are dependent upon an abundant supply of water and which may have a negative effect on the potable water supply will not be permitted in the rural business park areas. - 4.8.2 Design guidelines shall be incorporated into municipal zoning by-laws and/or development agreements to ensure that the visual image of development is maintained, and that an overall high standard of development takes place.
+- 4.8.1 Industries that are dependent upon an abundant supply of water and which may have a negative effect on the potable water supply will not be permitted in the rural business park areas. - 4.8.2 Design guidelines shall be incorporated into municipal zoning by-laws and/or development agreements to ensure that the visual image of development is maintained, and that an overall high standard of development takes place. - 4.8.3 The area located in the City of Selkirk between the northern limit of the Business Park and the sewage treatment plant may be provided with water service through an extension of the existing water distribution system or by private well. - 4.8.4 Development of the existing Business Park in the City of Selkirk shall be directed to the north and west of the Business Park limits.

-- 4.8.3 The area located in the City of Selkirk between the northern limit of the Business Park and the sewage treatment plant may be provided with water service through an extension of the existing water distribution system or by private well. - 4.8.4 Development of the existing Business Park in the City of Selkirk shall be directed to the north and west of the Business Park limits. - 4.8.5 Industries presently located in non-business park areas should be encouraged to relocate to appropriate business park areas to reduce the impact or potential for impact of incompatible land uses.
+- 4.8.5 Industries presently located in non-business park areas should be encouraged to relocate to appropriate business park areas to reduce the impact or potential for impact of incompatible land uses.
 Should relocation of existing industry be impractical, steps should be taken to minimize the negative impact on adjoining property. - 4.8.6 Expansion of business park lands should be staged according to the servicing pattern.
-Development priority should be given to lands already serviced. - 4.8.7 In addition to addressing other applicable policies and requirements listed throughout this Development Plan, the proponent for new or expanded development, including subdivisions, may be required to provide information, to the satisfaction of the RRPD and / or Municipality, which demonstrates that: - 4.8.7.1 There is sufficient demand for the proposed development. - 4.8.7.2 The proposal is not wasteful of land. - 4.8.7.3 The proposed development is not subject to flooding and / or other natural hazard, or, that the proposed development can be adequately protected from flooding and / or other natural hazard. - 4.8.7.4 The proposed development will have direct frontage and legal access onto a developed all-weather public road. - 4.8.7.5 That new roadways are linked to the existing transportation network, will facilitate the future extension of the transportation network into adjacent areas, and are designed in a manner that least interferes with through traffic on provincial roads and highways. - 4.8.7.6 The proposed development will be adequately serviced with potable drinking water and wastewater disposal, and without negatively affecting the provision of these services to existing adjacent development. - 4.8.7.7 That the proposed development can accommodate local and municipal services (e.g. solid waste disposal, access to fire protect, school bus routes, etc.) with reasonable efficiency and without undue cost to the local authority. - 4.8.7.8 The proposed development will have adequate surface water drainage.
+Development priority should be given to lands already serviced. - 4.8.7 While the purpose of the Business Park land use designation is to reserve land for employment opportunities, consideration may be given to allowing residential uses, so long as those residential uses are associated with, and deemed necessary to support, a primary business park / employment related use. - 4.8.8 In addition to addressing other applicable policies and requirements listed throughout this Development Plan, the proponent for new or expanded development, including subdivisions, may be required to provide information, to the satisfaction of the RRPD and / or Municipality, which demonstrates that: - 4.8.8.1 There is sufficient demand for the proposed development. - 4.8.8.2 The proposal is not wasteful of land. - 4.8.8.3 The proposed development is not subject to flooding and / or other natural hazard, or, that the proposed development can be adequately protected from flooding and / or other natural hazard. - 4.8.8.4 The proposed development will have direct frontage and legal access onto a developed all-weather public road. - 4.8.8.5 That new roadways are linked to the existing transportation network, will facilitate the future extension of the transportation network into adjacent areas, and are designed in a manner that least interferes with through traffic on provincial roads and highways. - 4.8.8.6 The proposed development will be adequately serviced with potable drinking water and wastewater disposal, and without negatively affecting the provision of these services to existing adjacent development. - 4.8.8.7 That the proposed development can accommodate local and municipal services (e.g. solid waste disposal, access to fire protection, school bus routes, etc.) with reasonable efficiency and without undue cost to the local authority. - 4.8.8.8 The proposed development will have adequate surface water drainage.

-4.8.7.9 The proposed development is compatible with adjoining land uses, natural areas, wildlife and / or riparian habitat, and potential conflicts generated from the proposed development is minimized through buffering or other appropriate measures.
+4.8.8.9 The proposed development is compatible with adjoining land uses, natural areas, wildlife and / or riparian habitat, and potential conflicts generated from the proposed development is minimized through buffering or other appropriate measures.